paralax/ColossalOpera/intermediate/ZZ_stream_cipher.md

 Your program should have the following components:

 * A psuedo-random number generator which takes a key and produces a consistent stream of psuedo-random bytes.
-A very simple one to implement is the linear congruential generator (LCG). https://en.wikipedia.org/wiki/Linear_congruential_generator
+A very simple one to implement is the [linear congruential generator (LCG)](https://en.wikipedia.org/wiki/Linear_congruential_generator )
 * An "encrypt" function (or method) that takes a key and a plaintext and returns a ciphertext.
 * A "decrypt" function (or method) that takes a key and the ciphertext and returns the plaintext.